-Figure 16: Diagnostic - Analyse Chromatogram
+Figure 18: Diagnostic - Analyse Chromatogram

 The Analyse Chromatogram menu is used to analyse a chromatogram and define the right starting and ending times for the peaks.
-When the menu is opened, the software requests the name of a file that has been previously saved.
+When the menu is first opened, the software requests the name of the file that has previously been saved.
 This can be a real-time chromatogram or a trending one.
+You can change the chromatogram by using the Load (F6) button.